fklement/synflood_demo/README.md

 _
 ```

-Now our destination server is flooded with TCP SYN requests.
+Now our target server is permanently flooded with TCP SYN requests.

 ### Validation

-If we now run curl again on our verifier, we should get no response.
+If we now run curl again in our verifier terminal, we should get no response.

 ```bash
 >>> curl -v victim